 None of the AC members is a former partner of the Group’s existing auditing firm.

 Internal Audit Division (IAD)

 IAD is staffed by seven audit executives, including the Head of Internal Audit.
-Most of the IAD staff have professional qualifications, and are members of the Institute of Singapore Chartered Accountants and/or Institute of Internal Auditors (“IIA”).
+All the IAD staff have professional qualifications, and are members of the Institute of Singapore Chartered Accountants (ISCA) and/or Institute of Internal Auditors (“IIA”).
 Some are Certified Information Systems Auditor (CISA).
 All IAD staff have to adhere to a set of code of ethics adopted from the IIA.

 The primary line of reporting of the Internal Audit function is to the AC.
-IAD is guided by the International Professional Practices Framework issued by IIA and ensures staff competency through the recruitment of suitably qualified and experienced staff, provision of formal and on-the-job training, and appropriate resource allocation in engagement planning.
+IAD is guided by the International Standards For the Professional Practices of Internal Auditing issued by IIA and ensures staff competency through the recruitment of suitably qualified and experienced staff, provision of formal and on-the-job training, and appropriate resource allocation in engagement planning.

 The AC approves the hiring, removal, evaluation and compensation of the head of the internal audit function and he is provided with access to the AC.